 Mango Cream is ready.

 Fill this mango cream pudding in tart shells.

 Keep in the refrigerator for an hour or so.

 - Chop small pieces of mangoes as this eases the blending process when put in the processor.

 - Take cold butter and cold water only for kneading.

-- If you want to do it in the blender then keep the frozen mangoes on the kitchen counter for about 10 minutes and then puree it.
+- Instead of food processor if you want to use the blender then keep the frozen mangoes on the kitchen counter for about 10 minutes and then puree it.